amxv/terminal-mcp/README.md

 - Parameters must be valid JSON strings
 - Use single quotes around the JSON parameter string
 - Check `tmcp list` output for exact parameter names and types for each tool
+- Only enabled tools will be shown in `tmcp list` output
 ````

 That's it!
 Codex will now be able to use the MCP tools you've configured whenever it needs to access external APIs, search documentation, or perform specialized tasks.